nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

  ### Access to the details of the Service

  When the process is finished, you will be able to access the details of your new Service Asset (you can also access anytime using the "MyAssets" menu on the App).
- In the Service details you can access to the description of the endpoints.
+ In the Service details you can access the description of the endpoints.

 ![Service details in Nevermined](/images/tutorials/11-12-nvm-service-details.png)